EMPLOYMENT LAW NEWS

 Los Angeles County Announces Minimum Wage Increase

-Dana HolleBy Dana Holle, GovDocs Associate Counsel
+Dana HolleBy Dana Holle, GovDocs Counsel and Manager

 Employment Law and Compliance